juxor/afaq/markdown/secH1.md

 influence by anarchists and anarcho-syndicalists).
 The Mensheviks repeated their mistakes of 1905 as they _"proved unable to harness this revolutionary potential to any practical purpose.
-They were blinded by their rigid marxist formula of 'bourgeois revolution first, socialist revolution later' and tired to restrain the masses.
+They were blinded by their rigid marxist formula of 'bourgeois revolution first, socialist revolution later' and tried to restrain the masses.
 They preached self-abnegation to them, told them to stand aside until such times as the bourgeoisie had built a solid capitalist system.
 This made no sense to workers and peasants - why should they renounce